OpenSourceTB/TB_Website_Code/README.md

       [
-        { "name": "Tim Connor", "affiliation": "El Hefe", "url": "www.cloudcity.io" }, { "name": "Mat Todd",
-          "affiliation": "University of Sydney",
+        { "name": "Tim Connor", "affiliation": "El Hefe", "url": "www.cloudcity.io" }, { "name": "Mat Todd", "affiliation": "University of Sydney", "affiliation_url": "sydney.edu.au",
-          "affiliation_url": "sydney.edu.au",
-          "discipline": "chemistry",
-          "url": "groups.chem.usyd.edu.au/todd/the-boss.html",
+        "url": "openwetware.org/wiki/User:Matthew_Todd",
-          "gravatar_email": "mat@mat.com"},
+        "gravatar_email": "matthew.todd@sydney.edu.au",
+        "disciplines": "chemistry;consulting;administration"},
         { "name": "Stephanie Geerlings" }
       ]

+      The elements of a given team member entry are:
+        "name":             The person's name
+        "affiliation":      The name of the person's organization "affiliation_url":  The url of the person's organization "url":              The url of the person's personal web page "gravatar_email":   The email address associated with the person's Gravatar image.
+        "avatar":           The url of the person's personal image (use this only if they do not have a Gravatar) "disciplines":      The semi-colon separated list of disciplines that the person brings to the team

+                            The entire set of possible disciplines is:
+                                  "chemistry;biology;consulting;administration;informatics"

-  The elements: url, affiliation, discipline, and gravatar_email are optional.
+  The elements: url, affiliation, affiliation_url, disciplines, gravatar_email, and avatar are optional.
 If name is not provided, "Anonymous" is used for their name.

   The different display cases are: